Leilatha/Suites/dbserver/dbserver/API.md

 Adding a Suite
 --------------
 Adding a suite will automatically add the authenticated user to the suite.
-The request is a POST request and takes the form
+The request is a POST request and takes the form (AddSuiteRequest.java):
 ```
 { "name" : "suitename" }
 ```

-The response is a JSON object of the form:
+The response is a JSON object of the form (GenericResult.java):
 ```
 {
   "success" : <a boolean>,